 4. Spend time along the core of what makes Antwerp what it is, the River Scheldt.
 Feel the energy and vitality of Antwerp’s port-city hub.
 Though it is industrial and has many massive wind turbines, it is still a sight to behold.
 The Port Authority building is quite impressive in its own right.
 An easy way to get there is to take the water bus near the Grote Market.
 You can tour the port and the Schelde River for a few euros.

 5. The Antwerp Zoo is also a great attraction for tourists.
-Open 365 days a year, it is in the center of Antwerp next to the Antwerpen-Centraal train station.
+It is open 365 days a year in the center of Antwerp next to the Antwerpen-Centraal train station.
 It is the oldest animal park in the country and one of the oldest in the world, established on 21 July 1843.

-There are many breweries to choose and De Koninck is number one on Trip Advisor.
-Other breweries worth visiting include Speciale Belge Taproom, and Antwerpse Brouw Compagnie.
+There are many breweries, and De Koninck is number one on Trip Advisor.
+Other breweries worth visiting include Speciale Belge Taproom and Antwerpse Brouw Compagnie.

 8. Explore Antwerp by bike.
-You can rent a bike and take an independent ride with the many route guides available online.
-There are also many guided bike tours to choose from to check out all the city’s significant sites.
+You can rent a bike and ride independently with the many online route guides.
+There are also many guided bike tours to check out all the city’s significant sites.

 9. You are in the Diamond Capital of the World, so take in the DIVA museum, the new diamond museum in Antwerp.
 The museum’s collection “features over 500 objects that detail the story of Antwerp’s history with diamonds and gemstones.”

-In case you are looking for more inspiration and want to visit other parts of Belgium too, check out our– Belgium Travel Guide.
+If you are looking for more inspiration and want to visit other parts of Belgium, check out our– Belgium Travel Guide.
 It will help you plan your trip and save money.

 11. Wander in awe in The Cathedral of Our Lady.
 The Roman Catholic Gothic-style cathedral is in the heart of Antwerp.
 Construction started in 1352, and although the first stage was completed in 1521, the structure itself has never been ‘completed.’
 It contains several significant works by the Baroque painter Peter Paul Rubens and paintings by artists such as Otto van Veen, Jacob de Backer, and Marten de Vos.
 It is stunning both inside and out!